 See the way Marie Forleo stresses her UVP on her homepage, making it obvious who the page is for and what Marie’s brand is all about?
 This is why so many entrepreneurs and business owners sign up for her list every day.
 They know she’s talking to them, and what her message is:

-If you have levels of services or products or packages, make it easy for consumer to compare and contrast each level so they can see, at a glance, which set of features/benefits appeal to them most.
+If you have levels of services or products or packages, when in a retail store or not, make it easy for consumer to compare and contrast each level so they can see, at a glance, which set of features/benefits appeal to them most.

 One great example of this in action is Virgin Mobile’s phones page:

 Select a clean, minimalist design for your landing pages.
 Reduce clutter around the important sections of your page’s content, such as sidebars and widgets.
 Then, the user’s eye is drawn to the product or copy itself.

 Finally, if you have the budget, I’d recommend hiring a professional copywriter, especially on crucial product and services sales pages.
 It’s not easy to give enough information to trigger a conversion or a sale while still keeping that streamlined, simplified approach.